DonkeyKong1021/quant_library/README.md

 ## Data and Database

 **Important**: This repository does **not** include market data.
-The database starts empty and must be populated by fetching data from external sources (primarily Yahoo Finance).
+The database starts empty and must be populated by fetching data from external sources.
+QuantLib supports multiple data sources including Yahoo Finance (default), Alpha Vantage, and Polygon.io.
+See [Data Setup Guide](docs/DATA_SETUP.md) for configuration details.

 - **`tickers.json`**: A reference file containing stock symbols organized by sector (metadata only, not market data).
 This is used for symbol suggestions and bulk fetching scripts.
 You can modify or replace it with your own symbol list.